DISCLAIMER: ORIGINAL POST WAS MADE ON AUGUST 19, 2018

 During this time, I was working on conversational AI startup where people would acquire knowledge in a simple, interactive, and fun way by talking to digital humans that embody the people they love (Steve Jobs, Elon Musk, etc.)

-It was apparent to me that I didn’t have adequate computational resources to work on such an ambitious project, plus, the timing wasn’t the best, so I decided to stop working on that idea.
+It was apparent to me that I didn’t have adequate computational resources nor the skills (at the moment) to work on such an ambitious project so I decided to stop working on that idea.

 In December, nearing the Christmas holiday, I figured it was time to go home and spend some time with my family back in Washington, DC.